Israel starts calling up reservists as it pushes into initial stages of Gaza City offensive

 The war started with an attack on Oct.
 7, 2023, on southern Israel in which Hamas-led militants killed 1,200 people, mostly civilians, and took 251 people hostage.
 Forty-eight hostages are still inside Gaza, around 20 of them believed by Israel to be alive, after most of the rest were released in ceasefires or other deals.

 Metz reported from Jerusalem.
-Associated Press writer Fatma Khaled in Cairo contributed to this report.
+Associated Press writers Fatma Khaled in Cairo and Melanie Lidman in Jerusalem contributed to this report.

 Follow AP coverage at https://apnews.com/hub/israel-hamas-war